Tatsuo Nomura: Career

+Idea of Pokémon Go

 In 2014, Nomura devised an idea to create a Google Maps April Fools' Day prank which would allow users to hunt Pokémon on their mobile devices.
 After securing a permission from The Pokémon Company (TPC), which shared an office complex with Google's Japan office, the prank was released in 2014.
 Nomura's involvement drew the attention of John Hanke, a former leader of the Google Maps division, who requested Nomura contact TPC once more to propose an augmented reality Pokémon game.
 After the negotiations completed, Nomura accepted an offer from Niantic Labs in 2015 to lead the development of the game which was to be called Pokémon Go.
-According to The Pokémon Company president Tsunekazu Ishihara, Nomura was selected as lead due to "his diversity beyond nationality and borders".
+According to TPC president Tsunekazu Ishihara, Nomura was selected as lead due to "his diversity beyond nationality and borders".

-At Niantic, Nomura was a Senior Product Manager as of 2016.
-He was initially an engineer for the game, but as the game's team expanded, he transitioned to a product manager.
+At Niantic, Nomura works as a Senior Product Manager.
+He was initially an engineer for the game, but as the game's team expanded, he transitioned to product manager.
+He was also the director for the 2021 mobile game Pikmin Bloom and the director for the 2023 mobile game Monster Hunter Now.